 We highly encourage you to get involved on campus through one of our 400+ organizations.
 These organizations are a great way to make friends, explore your interests and build your skills.

-UNC Charlotte will follow the same tuition and fee model for the fall as it has followed in previous semesters, as directed by the UNC System and as all other universities in the System are doing.
+UNC Charlotte will follow the same tuition and fee model for the spring as it has followed in previous semesters, as directed by the UNC System and as all other universities in the System are doing.

 Enrolling in Tuition Insurance Protection is completely optional.
 It is a personal insurance policy between GradGuard and the student or payer.
 This policy can reimburse up to 100% of nonrefundable school costs after a full withdrawal for a covered illness (including COVID-19), injury or psychological condition.
 More information and frequently asked questions can be found on the Niner Central website.
 Please note: Tuition Insurance Protection from GradGuard does not cover adjustments, disruptions or withdrawals due to changes to University operations as a result of COVID-19, such as changes to instruction delivery methods, the availability of housing and dining plans, or other adjustments to campus operations made by UNC Charlotte or directed by the UNC System or public officials.